vannseavlong/Budget-Managing/README.md

 A comprehensive, security-first budget management application built with modern technologies and DevOps best practices.

+## ✨ Key Features

+- **🔐 Secure Google Authentication**: OAuth 2.0 integration with Google accounts
+- **📊 Personal Data Storage**: Each user's data stored in their own Google Drive spreadsheet
+- **📱 Responsive Design**: Mobile-first UI with bottom navigation for mobile and sidebar for desktop
+- **⚡ Real-time Sync**: Automatic synchronization with Google Sheets
+- **🎨 Modern UI**: Built with shadcn/ui and Tailwind CSS
+- **🔒 Privacy-First**: No centralized database - your data stays in your Google Drive
+- **🚀 Easy Setup**: No database configuration required
+- **📈 Rich Analytics**: Visual charts and budget tracking with Recharts

 ## 🏗️ Architecture

 ### Monorepo Structure